Fryguy/cargo_shorts/README.md

 ## Usage

 If you've set up a DNS entry for the room, go to that room's URL.
-You will be presented with a simple interface that allows you to enter the meeting ID and optional passcode.
-CargoShorts will then launch a BlueJeans session and present on the in-room TV.
-Additionally, it will dial the in-room phone system to be used for audio.
+You will be presented with a simple interface that allows you to enter either the meeting ID and optional passcode or the full URL to a meeting.
+CargoShorts will then launch a BlueJeans session and present it on the in-room TV.
+Additionally, if configured with a phone number, it will dial the in-room phone system to be used for audio.
 When you are done with your meeting, end the meeting through the same interface.